 EverTrue represents a leap forward for alumni relations and development.
 With tools like this, we can see what people are interested in right now and produce a better user experience for alumni.

-“We wanted a tool that could help show that alumni are still engaging with us even if they don’t attend an event,” Mike O’Neill, associate director of digital engagement, said.
+“We wanted a tool that could help show that alumni are still engaging with us even if they don’t attend an event,” Mike O’Neill, associate director of digital engagement for alumni affairs and development, said.
 “The value is getting data to prove that and the ability to pull more detailed reports about our alumni.
 These reports help us target them more efficiently in our Facebook posts and ads.”

 During the 2016-17 fiscal year, Cornell identified 8,070 alumni who were only engaged with the institution digitally—representing nine percent of the total number of engaged graduates.
 These Cornellians interacted with content from university Facebook pages or attended its live stream events, but didn’t appear on the “traditional engagement radar” by attending an event, making a gift, or volunteering.